copyright © Wartime Heritage Association 2012-2024

 Augus Jacquard was the son of John M. and Julia Jacquard, of Little River Harbour, Yarmouth Co., NS.
 He was a brother

-18, 1940 he began training with the West Nova Scotia Regiment at Camp Aldershot.
-On November 28, 1940 he was transferred
+January 18, 1940 he began training with the West Nova Scotia Regiment at Camp Aldershot.
+On November 28, 1940, he was

 Now part of “C” Force the Royal Rifles of Canada